Applying for a grant

 ACRF promotes collaboration amongst researchers and clinicians and encourages novel and innovative cancer research projects.
 All applications are competitively reviewed by the ACRF Medical Research Advisory Committee (MRAC) who recommend the best projects to the ACRF Board of Trustees for funding.

-2024 ACRF Annual Grants Guidelines and 2024 Annual Grants Format of Grant Application.
+For further information please refer to 2025 ACRF Annual Grants Guidelines and 2025 Annual Grants Format of Grant Application.

 ACRF grants have led to some ground-breaking discoveries